HL7/davinci-dtr/input/pagecontent/specification.md

 #### Populating resumed QuestionnairesResponses
 If DTR is launched using a previously saved QuestionnaireResponse, the DTR client **SHOULD** re-execute CQL to populate all empty elements, as well as those with an [`origin.source`](StructureDefinition-information-origin.html) of 'auto'.
 Any answers with an `origin.source` of 'override' or 'manual' **SHALL NOT** be changed, though if pre-population would have asserted a value for an answer with an `origin.source` of 'manual', the `origin.source` **SHALL** be changed to 'override'.

-An adaptive form handles population slightly differently from a 'Standard' form because questions only become available one (or a few) at a time.
-Some CQL [Libraries](http://hl7.org/fhir/R4/library.html) **MAY** themselves only become available once certain questions are displayed.
-The population process must therefore happen after each call to [`$next-question`](OperationDefinition-DTR-Questionnaire-next-question.html), populating any newly available questions.
-DTR clients **SHALL** support such an incremental population of adaptive QuestionnaireResponses.
-For performance, the DTR application **SHOULD** save the results of execution of CQL prior to the [`$next-question`](OperationDefinition-DTR-Questionnaire-next-question.html) call.

 #### Library Dependencies
 The FHIR Library containing/referencing a CQL logic file can reference other needed CQL files (e.g., helper libraries) using the `relatedArtifact` field and a RelatedArtifact with a type of depends-on.
 The engine **SHALL** make available to the execution context all such referenced CQL [Libraries](http://hl7.org/fhir/R4/library.html).